IgorGRBR/ylib/README.md

 - `ycstr.h` - contains functions for manipulating character arrays (cstrings).
 - `yio.h` - contains functions for reading/writing cstrings to file descriptors.
 - `ylist.h` - contains various functions for managing untyped, dynamically-sized lists of pointers.
+- `ymap.h` - contains various functions for managing hashmaps with untyped keys and values.
 - `ymath.h` - contains various math functions that I've found to be useful in situations where the use of math.h was prohibited/wasn't enough.
 - `yprint.h` - contains yprintf - an alternative to printf for cases when printf is not allowed.
 - `yprint_format.h` - is for internal use only.
 Do not include it in your projects.
 It contains helper functions for yprintf formatting.